-- Keep busy boredom can make smoking seem more important to you than it really is. - Learn to relax and deal with stress.
+- Keep busy.
+Boredom can make smoking seem more important to you than it really is. - Learn to relax and deal with stress.
 Having a cigarette provides a break for many smokers, a few minutes for themselves.
 Find a different way to take a break, like making yourself a cup of tea or reading a magazine. - Reward yourself for each week you manage not to smoke.
-Use some of the money you would have spent on cigarettes to go to the cinema, have your hair done, or buy yourself something new to wear.
+Use some of the money you would have spent on cigarettes to go to the cinema, have your hair done, or buy yourself a new DVD.